jlungu/shell_program/README.md

 ## Custom Shell Program
 Program functions as a shell program similar to 'bash' or 'zsh'.
 Listed below is a README explaining how I performed each of the listed actions.
+Written entirely is C!

 ### OVERALL STRUCTURE OF THE CODE